Amirhk-dev/Convolutional-Neural-Network-Approach-for-the-Automated-Identification-of-in-Cellulo-Crystals/README.md

 ---
 **NOTE**
-Train/Test images, annotations/masks (in JSON format) and prediction results are publicly available for download at [Zenodo](https://doi.org/10.5281/zenodo.10475962).
+Train/Test images, annotations/masks (in JSON format), trained models and prediction results are publicly available for download at [Zenodo](https://doi.org/10.5281/zenodo.10475962).

 ---